onlyhavecans/squirrels.wtf/content/posts/feelings-on-todays-trans-rights-news.md

 [^1]: Instead of linking to the New York Times article because they don't need my link love go to [The Mary Sue](https://www.themarysue.com/trump-transgender-rights-attack/) where they talk about it if you need a refresher.

 It's not the wording of the article or the attempt to change Title IX that has me most upset; Not to underplay that if this happens, I have no idea what I'll do.
 Considering the timing and the political climate, this feels more like an extremely conservative call to arms.
-However, that is what upsets me the most.
+However, that is what upsets me the most.<!--more-->

 What has me flailing like Kermit T. Frog here is that publishing these things emboldens bigot and empowers them to do evil with great self-righteousness.
 They no longer to have to listen to all those voices about human rights, now they have a view of hatred to focus on and galvanize around.